CareSet/Zermelo/README.md

 ### Basic Installation
 1. Install Laravel 5.5.
 See [Laravel 5.5 Installation Instructions](https://laravel.com/docs/5.5/installation)
-A good way to start is to use composer:
+A good way to start is to use composer as root user:

     `composer create-project laravel/laravel zermelo-demo  "5.5.*" --prefer-dist`

+Change directory to your laravel project's root:
+    `cd zermelo-demo` (or whatever you named your project in step 1 of Basic Installation) `cp .env.example .env`
+    `php artisan key:generate`

-2. Add the following "repositories" section to your composer.json file (I like to put it before require) so composer can find zermelo on Github.
+2. Add the following "repositories" section to your composer.json file, which is in your project root, so composer can find zermelo on Github.
+I like to put it before require.
+    `$ vim composer.json`

 ```
     "repositories": [
         {